Search

 Review of food safety management standards

 Review of food safety management standards Overall, Australia has a strong food safety management system in place which ensures a safe food supply.
 Despite this, foodborne illness continues to be a problem.
-In April 2017, the Australia and New Zealand Ministerial Forum on Food Regulation (the Forum) agreed the food regulation system is producing strong food safety outcomes overall and identified three priority areas for 2017-2021 to further strengthen the system.
-One of these priorities is to reduce foodborne illness, particularly related to Campylobacter and Salmonella, with a nationally consistent approach.
-FSANZ is reviewing chapters 3 and 4 of the Australia New Zealand Food Standards Code (the Code) to ensure a consistent and current approach to through-chain food safety…
+Food Ministers identified three priority areas to further strengthen the system.
+One of these priorities is to reduce foodborne illness particularly related to Campylobacter and Salmonella, with a nationally consistent approach.
+FSANZ is reviewing chapters 3 and 4 of the Australia New Zealand Food Standards Code (the Code) to ensure a consistent and current approach to through-chain food safety management in Australia.
+Requirements in chapters 3 and 4 only apply in Australia.
+More information

 Food recalls requirements